← Back to 後漢書

 [] []

 After Empress Deng's fall, Lady Tian won Emperor Huan's favor, and he considered raising her as empress.
-Ying Feng argued that the Tians were too humble for the throne of the consort, citing how Zhou took a Di bride and King Xiang had to flee to Zheng.
-[1] He reminded the throne that Emperor Cheng's favor for Flying Swallow Zhao ended his line.
+Feng, holding that the Tian clan was mean and lowly and not fit to leap to empress's rank, submitted a memorial remonstrating, saying: 'I have heard that Zhou took a Di woman and King Xiang went out to dwell at Zheng; [1] He reminded the throne that Emperor Cheng's favor for Flying Swallow Zhao ended his line.
 The choice of empress governs whether the house rises or falls.
-He urged the emperor to seek a bride like the Guanju poem praises and to shun the five forbidden matches.
+He urged the emperor to seek a bride like the Guanju poem praises and to shun the five forbidden matches."
 [2] The emperor took the advice and enthroned Empress Dou instead.

 []* () **[]*

 Commentary [1]: The Zuo cites King Xiang's plan to wed a Di princess—Fu Chen's name is damaged in the manuscript.
 The gloss supplies the character chen for the damaged minister's name.
-The minister warned that the northern Di were rapacious and that the king courted disaster by inviting them.
+[Chen] remonstrated, saying: 'You cannot—the Di are by nature greedy and cruel, and the king again opens the way for them.'
 King Xiang ignored the warning.
 Di tribes struck the royal domain and drove King Xiang from his capital.

 []